cosmo-au/docs/README.md

-# website
+# docs

-Cosmo om the interwebs.
+Documentation for the Cosmo Design System.

 ### Develop